 What is the Windows 10 Creators Update?

-The Windows 10 Creators Update is the latest major update to the Windows 10 operating system, currently being prepared by Microsoft for release in 2017.
+The Windows 10 Creators Update is the latest major update to the Windows 10 operating system.

 As with all major Windows 10 updates, the Creators Update will include some new features, functionality improvements behind the scenes, some minor visual changes and general software fixes.